What is BOTOX Resistance? And How Can I Avoid It?

 A thorough knowledge of facial anatomy, as well as an ability to interpret a patient’s goals and apply the correct dosage based on their skin quality, are essential for anyone performing cosmetic injections.
 This is one reason I continue to perform injections personally for my Eugene BOTOX patients.
 Less experienced providers are prone to mistakes such as using the wrong dose or injecting in the incorrect point on the facial muscle, both of which can result in underwhelming results or worse.
 Minimize your risk by choosing an experienced provider with a proven reputation for achieving excellent BOTOX results—preferably an MD with extensive training in cosmetic medicine, such as a board certified plastic surgeon.

-You’re a patient who just does better with Dysport
+You’re a patient who just does better with Dysport, or another Botox alternative

 Everyone is different.
 Just like some people swear by Advil for headaches and others by Motrin, some patients get better results with Dysport than BOTOX (and vice-versa), even though the two products are very similar.
-A provider who is experienced with both can help you determine if Dysport is a better alternative to BOTOX for you.
+A provider who is experienced with many of the top brand-name neuromodulators can help you determine if Dysport, or another FDA-approved Botox alternative, such as Xeomin, Jeuveau, or DAXXIFY is best for you.

 You were given over-diluted or fake BOTOX

 Unfortunately, there are unethical providers out there who sell discount “Botox,” which is either heavily diluted to maximize profit margins, or isn’t real BOTOX at all.
-The risk of this happening is much higher at salons and other non- or quasi-medical venues, as only licensed physicians can obtain authentic BOTOX or Dysport.
+The risk getting injected with fake or counterfeit Botox is much higher at salons and other non- or quasi-medical venues, as only licensed physicians can obtain authentic BOTOX or Dysport.
 To avoid potentially dangerous consequences of fake or badly performed BOTOX, only let experienced, qualified medical providers at reputable medical practices perform your injections—and never trust prices that seem too good to be true.

 What to do when BOTOX doesn’t work as well anymore